Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Results

 We start by investigating simplified superlattices with the octahedral rotations of \ce{SmNiO3} disabled.
 Our motivation for studying this simplified structure is twofold: First, fewer in-plane unit cells are needed thus reducing the computational time.
 Second, previous studies on similar superlattices with \ce{LaNiO3} and \ce{BaTiO3} \cite{tang_ferroelectric_2008} or \ce{PbTiO3} \cite{malashevich_controlling_2018, marshall_conduction_2014} have focused on superlattices with disabled octahedral rotations.
 By doing the same, we can both compare our results to literature and validate this approximation.

 We begin by calculating the layer-resolved DOS of \ce{(BaTiO3)5(SmNiO3)4} with both \ce{BaTiO3} and \ce{SmNiO3} constrained to the high-symmetry cubic perovskite structure.
-Fig. \ref{fig:res_nt_hp}a shows the results in green with \ce{SmO\text{/}TiO2} as the lower and \ce{NiO2\text{/}BaO} as the upper interface in the superlattice.
-We note a clear shift of the \ce{BaTiO3} bands to higher energies (black triangles) when going from the lowest to the highest \ce{BaTiO3} layer which indicates the presence of an electric field inside the \ce{BaTiO3 layer}.
+Fig. \ref{fig:res_nt_hp}a shows the results in green with \ce{SmO\text{/}TiO2} as the lower and \ce{NiO2\text{/}BaO} as the upper interface in the superlattice (as illustrated in Fig. \ref{fig:ill_sigma}a).
+We note a clear shift of the \ce{BaTiO3} bands to higher energies (black triangles) when going from the lowest to the highest \ce{BaTiO3} layer, indicating the presence of an electric field inside the \ce{BaTiO3 layer}.
 We can assign the origin of this electric field to the polar discontinuity and the resulting charges at the interface between \ce{SmNiO3} and \ce{BaTiO3}.
 We conclude that, despite being metallic, \ce{SmNiO3} cannot fully screen these interface charges.

 Next, we relax the structure.
 We find that, as expected, the \ce{BaTiO3} slab develops a spontaneous polarization.
 The corresponding displacements of Ti with respect to O atoms are visible in Fig. \ref{fig:res_nt_hp}b, and in Fig. \ref{fig:res_nt_hp}c we show the resulting local polarization calculated using Eq. \ref{eq:pol}.
-First, we relax only the \ce{BaTiO3} slab and \ce{BaTiO3} develops a polarization of $\SI{30}{\mu C ~cm^{-2}}$ (blue line in Fig. \ref{fig:res_nt_hp}) very close to its bulk value of $\SI{29}{\mu C ~cm^{-2}}$ (gray line).
-The polarization in the \ce{BaTiO3} slab aligns with the layer polarization in \ce{SmNiO3} partially compensating the $\SI{50}{\mu C ~cm^{-2}}$ polar discontinuity.
+First, we relax only the \ce{BaTiO3} slab and \ce{BaTiO3} develops a formal charge polarization of $\SI{29}{\mu C ~cm^{-2}}$ (blue line in Fig. \ref{fig:res_nt_hp}), equal to its bulk formal charge value (gray line).
+The polarization in the \ce{BaTiO3} slab aligns with the layer polarization in \ce{SmNiO3} in order to compensate the polar discontinuity.
+Note that, since the bulk polarization of \ce{BaTiO3} from a Berry phase calculation at this in-plane lattice constant is $\SI{44.6}{\mu C ~cm^{-2}}$, the \ce{BaTiO3} almost entirely compensates for the $\SI{50}{\mu C ~cm^{-2}}$ polar discontinuity.
 Next, we relax the full superlattice.
-We find that in this case, \ce{SmNiO3} develops polar displacements of $\SI{-20}{\mu C ~cm^{-2}}$ opposite to its layer polarization and the local polarization of \ce{BaTiO3} further reducing the polar discontinuity.
-In addition, the local polarization in \ce{BaTiO3} reduces slightly (green line).
+We find that in this case, \ce{SmNiO3} develops polar displacements of $\SI{-18}{\mu C ~cm^{-2}}$ opposite to its layer polarization, reducing its bulk polarization, so that the local polarization in \ce{BaTiO3} reduces to $\SI{23}{\mu C ~cm^{-2}}$ (green line).
 The band bending due to the polar discontinuity disappears upon relaxation (green in Fig. \ref{fig:res_nt_hp}a).